 Near the horizon the second solution (\ref{eq:r2}) reduces to

 It is straighfoward to determine the integration constants by simply equating (\ref{eq:r2}) and (\ref{eq:r22}) in the superposition region,

-We carry on by looking at the shape of the master equation in far-field limit (region III).
-In this region, it is not possible to neglect the mass term neither the $\omega^2$ term, however, the $2Me^2q^2/r^2$ factor is neglected provided the condition $eq\ll 1$ holds, but the $ek$ term cannot be discarded provided it will modify the effective frequency by generating a shift in frequency.
-Proceeding in the manner that we did before, (\ref{EMD_2}) can be simplified as
+We carry on by looking at the shape of the master equation in the far-field limit (region III).
+In this region, it is not possible to neglect the mass term neither the $\omega^2$ term; however, the $2Me^2q^2/r^2$ factor is neglected provided the condition $eq\ll 1$ holds, but the $ek$ term cannot be discarded because it will modify the effective frequency by generating a frequency shift.
+Proceeding in the manner as we did before, (\ref{EMD_2}) can be simplified as

 where $\varpi=[2Mm^2-4M\bar\omega^2-2M\sqrt{2}qe\bar\omega]$ and $\bar{\omega}=\omega-ek$.
 Eq. (\ref{ccu}) resembles the well-known Coulomb wave equation in spherical coordinates \cite{abramowitz1988handbook}.
-Its solution can be recast in terms of the regular Coulomb function $F_l(\eta,\bar{\rho} r)$ and the irregular Coulomb function $G_l(\eta,\bar{\rho} r)$ , respectively
+Its solution can be recast in terms of the regular Coulomb function $F_l(\eta,\bar{\rho} r)$ and the irregular Coulomb function $G_l(\eta,\bar{\rho} r)$, respectively

 where the two parameters $\eta$ and $\bar\rho$ are related in the following manner,

 Using the asymptotic expansion of the Coulomb functions \cite{abramowitz1988handbook} for large argument, the solution reduces to